google/earthengine-community/tutorials/sar-basics/index.md

 - SAR backscattering depends on **different physical properties of the "target"** compared to the properties that cause reflectance in optical sensors.
 These properties relate to the structural geometry and (electromagnetic) material properties of what is illuminated by the incident radiation.
 - SAR data can be **calibrated**, without the need for atmospheric correction, leading to **consistent time series**

-as well as some drawbacks:
+As well as some drawbacks:

 - The coherent nature of the SAR microwave radiation causes **speckle** noise.
-This causes the "salt-and-pepper" appearance of extended target areas (e.g. a large homogeneous agricultural field) that one would expect to have a constant backscattering behavior.
+This causes the "salt-and-pepper" appearance of extended target areas (e.g., a large homogeneous agricultural field) that one would expect to have a constant backscattering behavior.
 Speckle can be reduced in different ways (see next tutorial), but is difficult to eliminate.
 - SAR backscattering depends on the **angle of the incident microwave radiation**.
 Thus, since the side-looking SAR operates over a range of incidence angles along the swath, the same target will appear different depending on whether it is in near range (low incidence angle) or far range (higher incidence angle) of the swath.
 The manner in which the backscattering varies with incidence angle depends on the target: a flat dry soil surface has a stronger drop off with incidence angle than, for instance, a forest.
 - **Terrain relief** has a strong effect on SAR backscattering because it modulates the area that is illuminated by the side-looking SAR radiation.
 Slope angle determines the orientation with respect to the incident radiation.
 This causes foreshortening for slopes oriented towards the SAR and shadowing of slopes steeper than the local incidence and directed away from the SAR.